bl4ckm4mb4-6/C-school-projects/networking/README.md

 A collection of network tools written in C. This repository contains network analysis and diagnostic utilities, developed using sockets and the ICMP protocol.

 > ⚠️Note: These tools are written for Windows.
+Comments and console printed text are written in Italian.

 ## 🛠 Projects: